CognitiveScale/cortex-profiles-sdk-examples/docs/config.md

 Below is a table of configuration options.
 Examples are defaults.

+Configurations may be in the form of spark properties (Config value column) or environment variables (Environment column)

 Cortex Config Options:

 | Config value                                  | Description (Javadoc)                                                                                                                        | Environment             | Example                         | Supported |